 Even though every instrument has its own difficulties to master, however, I believe that we do have to play one of the hardest instruments, albeit being second hardest to the triangle.

-One of the usual answers as to why the piano is hard to play, let alone to master, is because we can grow to not like it.
+a) One of the usual answers as to why the piano is hard to play (let alone to master) is because we can grow to not like it.
 To put things into perspective, it’s like liking food; I don’t know of anyone who finds eating ice cream hard.
 Whereas, I know a few people who find eating broccoli hard, even though it’s healthier than ice cream.

-Piano is also hard because we can’t be bothered to practise.
-If you look closely in this website, piano requires practising and, in addition, a few other qualities such as patience and strategic minds.
+b) Piano is also hard because we can’t be bothered to practise.
+If you look closely in this website, piano requires practising and in addition to that, a few other qualities such as patience and strategic minds.
 So, if we don’t want to suffer in the practice room, we must understand from the beginning that piano requires spending a considerable amount of time sitting on a piano stool.

-Continuing into the hardness twaddle, piano is also hard for a reason that many music thinkers forget to consider: it’s anatomy.
-If, for example, you play the violin you have, in essence, more control over the outcome of the sound, because, to cut to the chase, you have a more direct physical contact with the strings and the bow and so, there are less mediators between you and the instrument in order to control it.
-Whereas, in order to play piano a pianist will face a few more issues, such as:
+c) Continuing into the hardness twaddle, piano is also hard for a reason that many music thinkers forget to consider: its anatomy.
+If, for example, you play the violin you have, in essence, more control over the outcome of the sound, because, to cut to the chase, you have a more direct, physical contact with the strings and the bow and so, there are less “mediators” between you and the instrument in order to control it.
+Whereas, in order to play piano a pianist will face a few more issues, such as

 1. Every piano has its own idiosyncrasies; and quite often a pianist will have to perform in a different instrument.